With a taste like butter, Avocado is a fruit that reigns a healthy kitchen thanks to its high nutritional value and health benefits.

 Latex is a milky, white fluid usually found in plants, and they are generally used to make rubbers due to its strange properties.

-Although not latex, Avocadoes have specific proteins that show similar properties as latex and can induce allergic reactions in people with an allergy to latex.
+Although not latex, Avocadoes have specific proteins that show similar properties to latex and can induce allergic reactions in people with latex allergies.

 Common latex allergy symptoms caused by Avocado include itchy eyes, wheezing, tingling in the mouth, and a stuffy nose.